 |Record at Stevenson:||109-64-21|

-The winningest coach in program history in both wins and winning percentage, Millar begins his 10th season at Stevenson in 2015 and his ninth as the head women's soccer coach.
+The winningest coach in program history in both wins and winning percentage, Millar wrapped up his 10th season at Stevenson in 2015 and his ninth as the head women's soccer coach.
 He is also an Associate Director of Athletics and serves as Commissioner of the Continental Volleyball Conference.

 Millar has led Stevenson to five ECAC Division III South Championship appearances, including three in the title game, five conference championship games and a berth in the two NCAA Division III Women's Soccer Championship in 2010 and 2014.
 During his tenure, the Mustangs have also captured the 2010 Capital Athletic Conference title and 2012 ECAC Division III South crown.

-In three seasons in the Commonwealth Conference, Millar has led the team to an 18-4-4 conference mark and three-straight title game appearances.
+In three seasons in the MAC Commonwealth, Millar has led the team to an 24-6-4 conference mark and three straight title game appearances from 2012-14.

 Millar is responsible for three of the top four winningest seasons in school history in 2009, 2011 and 2012, posting a combined 44-15-8 record.
 Since 2009, Stevenson has averaged nearly 13 wins per season while tying the school record with 15 wins in both 2009 and 2012.

 The 2009 and 2010 CAC Coach of the Year, Millar has had 38 all-conference selections, including 13 on the first team, two players of the year and two rookies of the year.
 The Mustangs have boasted eight all-region honorees as well.